lakshithlokesh06/data-room-live/README.md

 Invalid transitions are rejected server-side.

-Resolving or dismissing an issue can include resolution information.
+Resolving or dismissing an issue can store resolution information.

-Reopening an issue clears its previous resolution state.
+Reopening clears its previous resolution state.

 ---

 ## Issue Assignment

-Issues can be assigned to workspace members.
+Issues can be assigned to members of the same workspace.

 Supported actions include:

-- Assign an issue
+- Assign
-- Change assignee
+- Reassign
-- Unassign an issue
+- Unassign

-Assignment is validated server-side to ensure the selected user belongs to the same workspace.

-Users cannot assign issues to arbitrary external user IDs.
+Assignment is validated server-side to prevent users from assigning issues to arbitrary or external user IDs.

 ---

 ## Issue Comments

-Issue discussions support:
+Collaborative issue discussions support:

 - Adding comments
 - Editing your own comments